 Electronic Health Records (EHRs) interpret patient data in varying ways.
 FHIR implements a means for representing and administering these data among clinicians and organizations in an approved way regardless of the ways local EHRs reproduce or collect the data.

 FHIR solutions are built from a set of modular components called ‘Resources’.
 These resources assemble into working methods that resolve real-world clinical and administrative obstacles at a fraction of the cost of existing options.
-FHIR is suitable for many different contexts – mobile phone apps, cloud communications, EHR-based data distribution, server communication in comprehensive institutional healthcare providers, and much more.
+FHIR is suitable for many different contexts – mobile phone apps, cloud communications, EHR-based data distribution, server communication in comprehensive institutional healthcare mobility solution, and much more.

 The theory of FHIR is to smoothen healthcare data for suppliers and providers who can then seamlessly locate patient data.
 With FHIR in place, each resource links to a novel identifier that makes data ingress across applications and devices seamless.
 FHIR builds standard URLs, which do away with the need to distribute individual records and hence, facilitates the process while supporting data accuracy and security.